- 2022 Chef of the Year - Michael Wignall

 High on the venue’s list of priorities, as well as delivering top nosh, is providing you, the diner, with the best service in the industry.

 The pub also rocketed up the Top 50 Gastropubs 2020 list from 50th spot in 2019 to 11th, making it 2020’s Highest Climber.
-Last year it rose again with Wignall being awarded Chef of the Year.
+In 2022 it rose again with Wignall being awarded Chef of the Year.